Data Centers in Istanbul

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Istanbul are strategically located to serve the city's major financial and commercial districts, including Levent and Maslak.
-This proximity provides low-latency connectivity for Turkey's banking, e-commerce, and enterprise sectors.
+Proximity To Key Business Districts: Data centers in Istanbul are strategically located to serve the city's primary financial and commercial hubs, including Levent and Maslak.
+This proximity provides low-latency connectivity for banking, e-commerce, and corporate IT operations.

 Natural Disaster Risk

 Istanbul has a high-risk profile for natural disasters, with an overall INFORM Risk score of 5.5 out of 10 as of September 2025.
-This rating reflects significant exposure to specific, high-impact environmental threats.
+Infrastructure planning and due diligence must account for these environmental factors.